 Feeling tired from all the emotions of the week but had enough energy to make it to the studio and cook just a little something.
 This is a really good dip!
-I am definitely hooked now on eastern Mediterranean cooking.
+I am now definitely hooked on eastern Mediterranean cooking.
 Where have I been all these years???
-This recipe is so interesting with the roasted garlic, Za’atar, lemon zest and feta.
+This recipe is so interesting with roasted garlic, Za’atar, lemon zest and feta.
 Yum!
-And such a welcome new flavor palate from the straight up hummus we find in our grocery stores these days.
+And such a welcome new flavor palate from the straight up bland hummus we find in our grocery stores these days.
 Nothing wrong at all with the traditional chickpea dip we are all accustomed to but this offers something different and delicious.
 Another keeper.
-Thank you Silvena!

 Ingredients: 1 cup of dried butter or cannellini beans, soaked overnight in water to cover, drained and peeled, sea salt, freshly ground pepper, 1 large head of garlic cut in half, 6 tablespoons of olive oil, grated zest of 1 lemon, juice of 1/2 lemon, 5 ounces crumbled feta, 2 tablespoons finely chopped mint, 1/2 teaspoon cumin seeds toasted and ground, 1 teaspoon of Za’atar